The stages involved in growing potatoes are:

 7. Cook them and eat them!

 First of all, get the timing correct for growing potatoes.
 If you start your potatoes off too early they will suffer from damp and cold soil.
 Starting them off too late is not such a problem but your potatoes will mature later than you want.
 The key to growing potatoes is to start them off at the correct time of year.

 To get round this problem of timing we provide a feature on this website which allows you to adjust all the dates automatically depending on the climate in your area.
-Click here (or top right of all pages in this website) and spend 20 seconds to adjust every date on this site to be correct for you climate.
-If you don't adjust the dates they will be assumed to be average for the UK.
+Click here (or top right of all pages in this website) and spend 20 seconds to automatically adjust every date on this site to be correct for your climate.
+If you don’t adjust the dates they will be assumed to be average for the UK

 Now we know your climate, we can time the various potato growing tasks correctly for your area.
 Simply click on any subject area at the bottom of this page to be taken to a page which will explain in clear and simple language what you need to do and when you need to do it.
 All gardening terms (e.g. chitting) will be fully explained with lots of pictures to help you on your way.